 2. Consider spot-spraying weed clumps with glyphosate (click for sources).

-3. Use a pre-emergent religiously each March so dallisgrass seed does not germinate.
+3. Use a pre-emergent (click for sources) religiously each March so dallisgrass seed does not germinate.